Kyrremann/LuaPill/README.md

  * You can also use + and -
  * 1 takes you to the first tile
 * Escape to quit
-* Use AWSD to move around the map
+* Use WASD to move around the map

 ## TODO
 * Add sidebar that show the current tile and what is before and after